RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - A number of issues regarding the corporations power were raised in the Tasmanian Dam case, one of which was the identification of the HEC as a trading corporation.
       - The HEC was responsible for the generation and distribution of electricity in Tasmania.
       - Its functions included supply of electricity, and the construction, operation and maintenance of the generating plants and dams.
-      - The majority, made up of Mason, Murphy, Brennan and Deane JJ, held that the HEC was a trading corporation, because its trade in electricity made up “a sufficiently significant proportion” of its overall activities.
+      - The majority, made up of Mason, Murphy, Brennan and Deane JJ, held that the HEC was a trading corporation, because its trade in electricity made up "a sufficiently significant proportion" of its overall activities.
       - prevailing interpretation is that the Court now applies the current activities test.
   - Financial corporations
     -  In Re Ku-ring- gai Co-operative Building Society (No 12) Ltd (1978) 36 FLR 13
-      - Deane J described “financial activities def” (at 642)
+      - Deane J described "financial activities def" (at 642)
-        - “financial activities” are distinguished from trading activities in that the former transactions involve only money and the generation (or loss) of money, whereas the latter concern dealings in goods and services.
+        - "financial activities" are distinguished from trading activities in that the former transactions involve only money and the generation (or loss) of money, whereas the latter concern dealings in goods and services.
         - OBLIGATION ON EACH SIDE IS MONEY
       - State Superannuation Board v Trade Practices Commission (1982) 150 CLR 282,
         - the High Court examined whether the State Superannuation Board of Victoria (SSB) was a financial corporation within the ambit of the corporations power, and thus susceptible to the Trade Practices Act 1974 (Cth).
-        -  applied the current activities test as expressed in Adamson’s case, and found that the Board’s “financial activities” were substantial enough to warrant its classification as a “financial corporation”.
+        -  applied the current activities test as expressed in Adamson's case, and found that the Board's "financial activities" were substantial enough to warrant its classification as a "financial corporation".
-        - endorsed Deane J’s definition of “financial transactions” in the Ku- ring- gai Co- operative case.
+        - endorsed Deane J's definition of "financial transactions" in the Ku- ring- gai Co- operative case.
-          - most “financial corporations”, under the prevailing High Court definition, are also “trading corporations
+          - most "financial corporations", under the prevailing High Court definition, are also "trading corporations
       - Fencott v Muller (1983) 152 CLR 570,
-        - the High Court had to decide whether a “shelf company” could be regulated as a “trading or financial corporation”.
+        - the High Court had to decide whether a "shelf company" could be regulated as a "trading or financial corporation".
-        - The Adamson “activities” test is clearly inappropriate for a company that does not engage in much, if any, activity at all
+        - The Adamson "activities" test is clearly inappropriate for a company that does not engage in much, if any, activity at all
-          - The majority of the High Court (Mason, Murphy, Brennan and Deane JJ) found that Oakland Nominees Pty Ltd, a “shelf company”, could nevertheless be a trading or financial company absent any current activities (at 601-602)
+          - The majority of the High Court (Mason, Murphy, Brennan and Deane JJ) found that Oakland Nominees Pty Ltd, a "shelf company", could nevertheless be a trading or financial company absent any current activities (at 601-602)
-            - trading and financial activities were specified as objects within the corporation’s capacities, and therefore as “purposes” for which it had been set up
+            - trading and financial activities were specified as objects within the corporation's capacities, and therefore as "purposes" for which it had been set up
         - Purpose test for shelf company, activities test for others
 - Scope of Corporations Power
   - Context of Corporations Power (s 51(xx)):